Walks and Hikes in Turangi

 Find this walk in the small nearby settlement of Pukawa.
 This short bushwalk captures stunning views of Lake Taupo on its way through rimu, matai, totara and kamahi trees.
 There are short uphill climbs along the way.

-Location: 16km from Turangi.
+Location: 16km (10 miles) from Turangi.
 Take State Highway 41 for 14km and turn onto Pukawa Road.
 From Pukawa Road, turn onto Hauraki Terrace where the walk is signposted.

 9. Pukawa to Omori (30 Minutes One Way)